City of Roma Announces RFQ for Mendez Avenue Engineering Design Services

 The City of Roma is moving forward with a major infrastructure investment along Mendez Avenue, a critical commercial roadway that supports freight movement and economic activity near the Roma Port of Entry.

-Thanks to funding awarded through the Southwest Border Regional Commission (SBRC), the City has issued a Request for Qualifications (RFQ) seeking a qualified engineering firm to provide design, environmental, bidding, and construction-phase services for the Mendez Avenue Project.
+Thanks to funding awarded through the Southwest Border Regional Commission (SBRC), the City has issued a Request for Qualifications (RFQ) seeking a qualified engineering firm to provide planning, design, environmental review, bidding, and construction-phase services for the Mendez Avenue Project.

 Why Mendez Avenue Matters